-A survey of various microprocessor units with in-depth analysis and operation of a selected microprocessor.
-Emphasis is placed on the architecture, instruction set, I/O interfacing, and typical applications of the selected devices.
+Students receive a survey of various microprocessor devices with an in-depth analysis of a selected microprocessor.
+Emphasis is placed on the architecture, instruction set, I/O interfacing, and typical applications of selected devices.
+COMPUTER TECHNOLOGY 36

-COMPUTER TECHNOLOGY 36 Digital Devices and Circuits 4 UNITS - (A)
+COMPÜTER TECHNOLOGY 36 Digital Devices and Circuits 4 UNITS - (A)

-Lecture 3 hours.
-Laboratory 9 hours
+Lecture 3 hours..
+Laboratory 3 hours

-Prerequisite: Computer Technology 20 with a satisfactory grade.
+Prerequisite: Computer Technology 20 with a satisfactory